-All equipment cabinets will be concealed behind opaque fencing on the ground within the equipment compound and will not be visible from outside the equipment compound.
+All equipment cabinets will be concealed behind planted landscape screening and will not be visible from outside the equipment compound.

 (c) Fencing.
 All equipment compounds shall be enclosed with a fence, or wall, and gate, at least six feet in height.

-The applicant is proposing an eight (8)-foot fence, topped with an additional one (1)-foot of barbed wire strand as an anti-climbing device.
+The applicant is proposing a six (6)-foot fence, topped with an additional one (1)-foot of barbed wire strand as an anti-climbing device.